ISLAM FOR BEGINNERS: Allah, Quran, Sunnah & Pillars of Islam

 Pillars of Islam, Eman and Ehsan

-True Purpose of Life for a Muslim
+True Purpose in Life for a Muslim

-Islam for Beginners Guide
+Complete Guide on Islam for Beginners

 IslamBase101.com is a complete guide on Islam for Beginners and muslims who are interested to enhance their knowledge on the basics of Islam.
 If you take the time to go through the 6 points in the guide below then you’ll have a really good understanding of what’s required from you as a muslim.
 If you find IslamBase101.com beneficial then please share it with others so you can get the ajr (rewards) as the prophet Muhammad (PBUH) said: “Whoever guides someone to goodness will have a reward like one who did it” (Sahih Muslim).